ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

   ago.
 Also modified the `runServer()` method's signature to take a Curator.Iface (the CuratorHandler), and had it spawn a thread of the `InactiveCuratorKiller` right before calling `server.serve()`.
+- in `[Curator home]/curator-annotators/`, each
+  [annotation type]Server/[annotation type]Handler pair has been
+  modified to monitor and kill the handler after a period of inactivity, almost identical to the modifications made in the CuratorServer/CuratorHandler.